 3. Ask for help!

-A last bit of advice is to consult with teachers and Chinese friends who can explain it to us if we can’t figure out the meaning of certain expressions.
-It’s often happened that I wasn’t able to understand a text because I had never read a certain book or was unaware of a proverb widely known in China which for some reason I hadn’t learned yet.
+A last bit of advice is to consult with teachers and Chinese friends who can help us if we can’t figure out the meaning of certain expressions.
+It’s often happened that I wasn’t able to understand a text because I had never read a certain book or was unaware of a proverb is widely known in China which for some reason I hadn’t learned yet.

-Obviously, the internet and especially Baidu can be of help, with its immense database of phrases and possible examples: if you can’t understand something a word is trying to say, just look for it again and you’ll likely be able to understand the sense of the expression based in another phrase that contains it!
+Obviously, the internet and especially Baidu, with its immense database of phrases and possible examples, can be a great help: if you can’t understand what a word means in our context, just look for another example or sentence and you’ll likely be able to understand the meaning of the expression-based in another phrase that contains it!

 Phase two: rewriting the text